galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/upload-rules/tutorial.md

 >    > ### {% icon comment %} Regular expression explained
 >    > In this regular expression, `\d` means any digit, so `[^...]` means match anything that is not inside the brackets.
 >    > So together `[^\d]+` means match one or more, non digits at the start of the column and the `()` around that means capture
 >    > them into a group.
-We've add `\d+` at the end of the expression but it isn't groupped so we are effectively ignoring the
+We've add `\d+` at the end of the expression but it isn't grouped so we are effectively ignoring the
 >    > digits at the end as we had hoped.
 >    {: .comment}
 >